 Kapha dosha: Kapha dosha (earth and water) is associated with structure, weight, nourishment, maintenance of body fluids, and lubrication in the mind and body.
 It is slow, stable, soft, cool, moist, heavy, smooth, etc. People with Kapha dosha are prone to overeating.
 Therefore, Ayurveda recommends drinking water before meals to reduce the chances of overeating.

-Ayurvedic scriptures, traditional medicine, and therapeutic practices mention some unique tips and tricks that a person can follow to experience and reap the medicinal and therapeutic health benefits5 of drinking water.
+Ayurvedic scriptures, traditional medicine, and therapeutic practices mention some unique tips and tricks that a person can follow to experience and reap the medicinal and therapeutic health benefitsof drinking water.
 Here are some tips to consider for drinking water the Ayurvedic way:

 Timing your water intake: Ayurveda mentions Ushapana.
 Ushapana can be understood as a practice where a person drinks water first in the morning.The process is believed to naturally detox the body, flush toxins out of the system, and help eliminate diseases.
-Traditional medicine practitioners suggest that Ushapana can also help improve metabolism, fight constipation,6 and reduce food intake7 in the morning.
+Traditional medicine practitioners suggest that Ushapana can also help improve metabolism, fight constipation, and reduce food intake in the morning.

 Take small sips, do not chug: Sip, swallow, breathe, repeat.
 Another aspect that Ayurveda mentions about drinking water the right way is the speed and way a person should drink it.
 Ayurvedic texts and experts suggest that a person should ideally take small and regular sips of water rather than gulping it down in one go.
 In order to regulate the Agni (heat) and digestive health, Ayurveda especially suggests people with Pitta dosha to drink small sips of water while having meals to avoid its aggravation.

-Storing drinking water: In addition, Ayurvedic texts and traditional practices also offer insights into the right way of storing Water we drink.
+Storing drinking water: In addition, Ayurvedic texts and traditional practices also offer insights into the right way of storing water we drink.
 Ayurveda suggests that the water we drink must be kept in a copper (Tamba) vessel.
-Ayurveda suggests placing water in a copper container can purify14 and positively charge the Water with antioxidants and anti-bacterial properties15 and infuse.
+Ayurveda suggests placing water in a copper container can purifyand positively charge the water with antioxidants and anti-bacterial properties.
+According to a scientific research, copper offers microbial purification of drinking water.
 Therefore, rather than placing drinking water in plastic bottles and stocking them in the fridge, a person can opt for a copper container.

 All the organs of a body need water to sustain and function properly.
 The excess or lack of water can lead to severe health complications and impact our everyday life.
 Therefore, we must understand how valuable drinking water is and that there is a method of making the most out of it.
 So, the next time you see a glass of water, ensure you appreciate its benefits and consume it correctly.

 Do not know your dosha yet?
-Click here to take a 3-minutte quiz, know your dosha, and personality type!
+Click here to take a 3-minute quiz, know your dosha, and personality type!